 Use your own bodyweight through different exercises to get stronger, build your muscle mass and endurance through bodyweight training!

 To recap: bodyweight exercises are a form of resistance training and physical activity and workout routines that use the weight of your own body for weight loss and strength training.

 This type of exercise borrows from exercise videos, yoga workouts, plyometrics, and HIIT cardio.

 Some of these moves are great preparation for complicated yoga poses such as handstands.
 You’ll see a significant difference in your practice.

-You don’t need special equipment, weight machines, or fitness equipment to workout at home.
-Just a little space and a water bottle.
+You don’t need special equipment, weight machines, or fitness equipment to do bodyweight exercises.

 It’s a good way to improve your overall health without an athletic trainer and minimal equipment.